uea-teaching/computer-vision-2022/lectures/features-keypoints.md

 ::: notes
 the jacobian for an image is the x, y gradient, the partial derivatives.
 Now, notice if we substitute, the intensity value will disappear.

+Taylor series of a function is an infinite sum of terms that are expressed in terms of the function's derivatives at a single point.
 :::

 ## Finding Corners {data-auto-animate="true"}